MC-EIU/MC-EIU/README.md

   <img src="Figures/MC-EIU-Chinese_Correlation.jpg" width="35%" alt="Mandarin Dataset"></sub>
 </div>

+<p align="center">Figure 1: Visualization of correlation between emotions and intents in the MC-EIU dataset.
+Each circle in the graph represents the sample count for a specific "Emotion-Intent" pair.
+Larger circles indicate more samples and higher correlation.</p>

 We explore the correlation between emotion and intent in the MC-EIU-English and MC-EIU-Mandarin datasets.
 We created two 7×9 two-dimensional matrixes, with each element representing the number of samples in the two datasets for each 'Emotion-Intent' pair.
 Using the sample count as the radius, we visualized circles at the corresponding matrix positions.